Absence0760/project-disag/README.md

    *Note: The code -99 is used to denote instances with no available data.*

+## Example

+Here is a step-by-step example with screenshots:

+FILES:
+.DAY and .MON

+## Keywords

+Daily flow nad monthly flow
+Disaggregation
+Flow duration curve
+Exceedence curve (string of data without being linked to a date) 12 exceedence curves.

 ## How to Use

 1. Clone the repository to your local machine: